Freak show fight: History

 In 2010, due to a series of challenges, boxer James Toney fought former UFC Heavyweight champion Randy Couture in a mixed martial arts bout despite not having any mixed martial arts experience, being quickly submitted.
 UFC president Dana White criticized the match, calling it a freak show fight.
 Also, after her debut in 2015, Gabi Garcia's career for Rizin Fighting Federation (a promotion successor to Pride) has been criticized by its abundance of freak show fights.
+A notable example occurred on December 31, 2016, at Rizin 4, when Garcia, a 6'2" (187 cm), 209.2 lb (94.9 kg) fighter, faced 49-year-old professional wrestler Yumiko Hotta, who was approximately 5'5" (165 cm) and weighed 171 lb (77.6 kg), defeating her via technical knockout in 41 seconds.